Welcome to USnMe – Ukuleles, School and Me May 1, 2013Posted by Al Upton in : ukuleles , 1 comment so far

 This is a personal weblog.
 The opinions expressed here represent my own and not those of my employer/s …

-John Butler Trio ‘Zebra’ with Ukulele Link June 8, 2013Posted by Al Upton in : ukuleles , add a comment
+John Butler Trio ‘Zebra’ with Ukulele Link June 8, 2013Posted by Al Upton in : ukuleles , 1 comment so far

 I love the way John Butler and the John Butler Trio’s music makes me feel.